Interventional Processes for Causal Uncertainty Quantification: Experiments

-\textbf{IMPspec:} Our estimation target is $\gamma(w,z)$ as defined in \cref{eq:causal_effect_of_interest} in the main text, where now $W = (D,B)$ and $V = C$.
-We therefore estimate the posterior moments of $\gamma$ using \cref{thm:moment_derivation} in the main text.
-The kernels used, training, and calibration procedures are all identical to the Ablation study and we implement our full method which optimises the spectal representation.
+\textbf{IMPspec:} Our estimation target is $\gamma(w,z)$ as defined in \cref{eq:causal_effect_of_interest} in the main text, where now $(W,V,Z) := ((D,B),C,B)$.
+We therefore estimate (i) posterior moments of $\gamma$ using \cref{thm:moment_derivation} in the main text, credible intervals of $\gamma$ using Algorithm \ref{alg:post} in the main text, and (iii) optimize posterior calibration using \cref{alg:calibration} in the main text.
+The kernels used, training, and calibration settings are all identical to the Toy Example.

-\textbf{BayesIMP:} We implement BayesIMP using their equations in Proposition 5 extended for the case where $W \neq \emptyset$ in \cref{eq:causal_effect_of_interest} in the main text.
+\textbf{BayesIMP:} We implement BayesIMP \citep{chau2021bayesimp} using their equations in Proposition 5 extended for the case where $W \neq \emptyset$ in \cref{eq:causal_effect_of_interest} in the main text.
 This extension is derived in \cref{appendix:details}.
-Note that their derivations are for the causal data fusion setting.
-However, their method can be used in the single dataset setting $\mc D_1 = \mc D_2$ (in this case the concatenation is $\mc D_1 \cup \mc D_2 = \mc D_1 = \mc D_2$).
-The choice of kernels as well as the training and inference details are the same as in the Ablation study.
+Note that their derivations are for the causal data fusion setting discussed in \cref{sec:background:causaldatafusion}.
+However, their method can be used in the single dataset setting $\mc D_1 = \mc D_2$ (in this case the concatenation of the datasets that they use becomes $\mc D_1 \cup \mc D_2 = \mc D_1 = \mc D_2$).
+The choice of kernels as well as the training and inference details are the same as in the Toy Example.

-\textbf{Sampling GP:} The sampling GP specifies $Y = f(B,C,D) + U$ and $C = g(B) + V$, with $f,g,U,V$ specified as in the Ablation study.
-The choice of kernels as well as the training and inference details are the same as in the Ablation study.
+\textbf{Sampling GP:} The sampling GP from \citet{witty2020causal} specifies $Y = f(B,C,D) + U$ and $C = g(B) + V$, with $f,g,U,V$ specified as in the Toy Example.
+The choice of kernels as well as the training and inference details are the same as in the Toy Example.